HomeDing/homeding.github.io/elementregistry.md

 #endif
 ```

-You can see the whole list of elements and how they are bundled to some groups in the `HomeDing.h`inckude file.
+You can see the whole list of elements and how they are bundled to some groups in the `HomeDing.h` include file.

 The mechanism to do this relies on a little "trick" by using the assignment of a static variables.